John Bryan Evans

-John Evans (born John Bryan Casey on 5 May 1980) is a Welsh film and television director, writer, and producer.
-He also works as an artist working under the name JB Evans.
+John Evans (born John Bryan Casey on 5 May 1980) is a Welsh film and television director, producer, writer and illustrator.
+He also works as an artist using the name JB Evans.
 He is a former soldier.
 He works in the medium of both English and Welsh and produces both factual and fiction productions.

 Early and Pre-career Life

 Born in Wrexham, North Wales on 5 May 1980, Evans grew up in Bangor, Gwynedd.
 He went to local schools Ysgol Cae Top and Ysgol Friars.
 His headmaster at Ysgol Cae Top was John McBryde, father of former Wales international rugby union player Robin McBryde.